 |Cause||The disease is caused by a bacterium Xanthomonas fragaria.|

 Early symptoms of ALS form on the underside of leaves as small, angular, water-soaked spots.
 As the infection advances, reddish brown spots (1 – 4 mm across) develop on the upper leave surface and cause the death of tissue.
 Daylight can usually be seen through the angular spots on the leaf.

-Where spots are close together, they may join to form large areas of dead leaf tissue, giving the plant a blotchy appearance.
-If left unchecked, tissue damage may become so severe as to kill the plant.
+Spots are close together may join to form large areas of dead leaf tissue, giving the plant a blotchy appearance.
+If left unchecked, tissue damage may become severe and kill the plant.

 |What do you do if you find symptoms||Report any possible infections immediately to Biosecurity Queensland on 13 25 53.|